obsidiansystems/ledger-app-nervos/README.md

 ```

 ## Message Signing ##
+*Note that the following instructions reflect an anticipation of the future state of ckb-cli and are not all
+compatible with Obsidian's current ledger-app branch.
+For more instructions on using the ledger's message signing
+features with the ledger-app branch of ckb-cli see [](Experimental-ckb-cli.md) *

 To sign the hash of a message with their ledger a user may do the following:

 ```sh